Circumcision of Male Infants: Ethical and Legal Guidance for Doctors

 Circumcision of Male Infants: Guidance for Doctors

 There has been much debate on the ethics of circumcising baby boys, and this guideline outlines the position of the BMA, with regard to circumcision for medical purposes, and the issues doctors should take into account when asked to perform circumcision for religious or cultural reasons.
-The subject should not be confused with female "circumcision" which was outlawed by the 1985 Prohibition of Female Circumcision Act.
-This issue is addressed by a separate BMA Guidance.
+The subject should not be confused with female circumcision which was outlawed by the 1985 Prohibition of Female Circumcision Act.
+This issue is addressed by a separate External link BMA Guidance.

 Circumcision for medical purposes